 Faculty personnel in Categories A, B, and D may vote in faculty meetings.
 Other faculty personnel may attend meetings of the full faculty, except when the faculty meets in executive session.
-The Framework for Academic Governance, a document that is separate from this Handbook, sets forth the processes and procedures for faculty meetings, committees and participants in the governance processes.
+(See Faculty Handbook Part II, FACULTY GOVERNANCE).

 SECTION III.
 FACULTY ROLES AND PROFESSIONAL NORMS